2016 AFL Grand Final: Third quarter

 Dickson kicked his third goal to take the lead for the Bulldogs after four minutes.
 Thereafter began an arm-wrestle of a quarter, in which only two more goals were kicked: in the 17th minute, Toby McLean conceded a fifty metre penalty against Kennedy for a late bump in a marking contest, and Kennedy converted the kick into his third goal, giving Sydney a 1-point lead; three minutes later, Clay Smith kicked a goal for the Bulldogs.
 For the remainder of the quarter, the Bulldogs attacked relentlessly, managing four behinds but no further goals.
-At three quarter time, the Bulldogs 9.7 (61) lead Sydney 8.5 (53) by eight points.
+At three quarter time, the Bulldogs 9.7 (61) led Sydney 8.5 (53) by eight points.

 After accurate goalkicking had dominated the first half, the third quarter saw several missed shots on goal for both teams, but particularly for the Bulldogs – who dominated general play but managed only 2.6 (18) for the quarter to Sydney's 1.2 (8).
 Bulldogs' forward Jake Stringer was particularly off target, with one behind and three shots out of bounds on the full to this point in the game.